seanreed1111/sql-recipes/recipes.md

 In order to produce a concise result in one query, you need to change the column returned on a row-by- row basis, conditional on a value FROM another row.
 You want to avoid awkward mixes of unions, subqueries, aggregation, and other inelegant techniques.

 Solution
-For circumstances WHERE you need to conditionally branch or alternate between source data, Oracle provides the CASE statement.
+For circumstances WHERE you need to conditionally branch or alternate BETWEEN source data, Oracle provides the CASE statement.
 CASE mimics the traditional switch or case statement found in many programMINg languages like C or Java.
 To bring focus to our example, we’ll assume our problem is far more tangible and straightforward.
 We want to find the date employee in the shipping department (with the DEPARTMENT_ID of 50) started their current job.
 We know their initial hire date with the firm is tracked in the HIRE_DATE column on the employee table, but if they’ve had a promotion or changed roles, the date when they commenced their new position can be inferred FROM the END_DATE of their previous position in the HR.JOB_HISTORY table.
-We need to branch between HIRE_DATE or END_DATE for each employee of the shipping department accordingly, as shown in the next SQL statement.
+We need to branch BETWEEN HIRE_DATE or END_DATE for each employee of the shipping department accordingly, as shown in the next SQL statement.

 SELECT e.employee_id, case
 when old.job_id IS NULL then e.hire_date else old.end_date end